franciscolobo/KOMODO2/README.md

 will create a folder called `data_folder` in the current working directory path, and download the sample files into subfolders within it.
 These subfolders will contain:

-- genome annotation data files (in "./data_folder/Pfam/" or "./data_folder/gene2GO/")
+- genome annotation data files (under `./data_folder/Pfam/` or `./data_folder/gene2GO/`)
-- metadata files (in "./data_folder/metadata/" or "./data_folder/metadata/")
+- metadata files (under `./data_folder/metadata/`)
-- phylogenetic tree files (in "./data_folder/trees/")
+- phylogenetic tree files (under `./data_folder/trees/`)
-- dictionary files (in "./data_folder/dics/")
+- dictionary files (under `./data_folder/dics/`)

 The downloaded data will also contain files that describe the input list mentioned above.
 A commented template will available at `./data_folder/parameters.txt`, and several full examples under `./data_folder/parameters_validation/`.
-These full examples represent all input files required to locally reproduce the results reported in a soon-to-be-published article.
+These full examples represent all input files required to locally reproduce several example analyses.

 *****